Using Chains with Coverage

 • Coverage

-You are designing a constellation of imaging satellites that will provide imagery of the Continental United States.
-The imaging satellites do not have on-board storage.
-They must send near-real-time imagery to a ground station.
-In order for the imaging satellites to send imagery to the ground station, they must either have a direct connection with the ground station or an indirect connection via a relay satellite.
+Engineers want to design a constellation of satellites that will provide imaging over the contiguous United States (CONUS).
+The imaging satellites will not have on-board storage; they must transmit near-real-time imagery to a ground station.
+In order for the satellites to send their imagery to the ground station, they must either use a direct connection to the ground station or an indirect connection to it through a constellation of relay satellites.
+You require a quick and easy way to model the coverage provided by both methods, taking into account connections between the imaging satellites, the relay satellites, and the ground station.

 Solution

-Upon completion of this lesson, you will understand how to:
+Upon completion of this tutorial, you will understand the following:

 2. Click Create a Scenario in the Welcome to STK dialog box.